 The Journalism Department values the research, teaching and service of its colleagues in other departments.
 It values appreciates these things for their own sake, and also for the educational depth that they provide to our students.
 We remain committed to the idea that our majors need a strong liberal arts background to understand the world, and a strong journalism background to report on it.
 The department encourages its students to study other fields in depth, and to complete second majors in other departments in the college.

-It also encourages students from other departments to complete a second major in journalism, enhancing their educational and career opportunities.
+We encourage students from other departments to complete a second major in journalism, enhancing their educational and career opportunities.
 The department also contributes to the college by offering instruction to a substantial number of non-majors who seek to improve their writing, interviewing and research skills, or to learn about the news media.

 The Journalism Department is accredited by the Accrediting Council on Education in Journalism & Mass Communications.
 It is the only nationally accredited program in New England.
+Learn about our accreditation standards.